 - What is the full list of software this supports?

-IREF includes: Zoom Pro for Students, Google Workspace for Education, Microsoft, VPN for students in other countries, Adobe, funding for the Student Help Desk, funding for the Student Technology Equity Program (STEP), Kaltura, Discussion Platform, bCourses, Canvas, GradesScope, Turnitin, AWS infrastructure, Ally, SensusAccess, Alt Media, Poll Everywhere, iClickers, funding for classroom tech support, funding for instructional computing labs, Zoom webinar licensing for large course, and Hypothesis.
+IREF includes: Zoom Pro for Students, Microsoft, VPN for students in other countries, Adobe, funding for the Student Help Desk, funding for the Student Technology Equity Program (STEP), Kaltura, Discussion Platform, bCourses, Canvas, GradesScope, Turnitin, AWS infrastructure, Ally, SensusAccess, Alt Media, Poll Everywhere, iClickers, funding for classroom tech support, funding for instructional computing labs, Zoom webinar licensing for large course, and Hypothesis.

 - What is STEP?